jgrancher/jgrancher/README.md

 ### Hi there 👋

-My name is Jeremy - or "Jezza" 🇦🇺, and I am a freelance web developer.
-I currently work alongside [Userkind](https://userkind.com.au/), building bespoke websites with headless CMSs like Sanity or Builder.io, and e-commerce storefronts with Shopify.
-I previously helped in maintaining [BigW](https://www.bigw.com.au)'s storefront, and before that I worked @ [Publicis](https://www.publicis.com.au/), [Nightjar](https://nightjar.co), [Thinkmill](https://www.thinkmill.com.au/), [ustwo](https://www.ustwo.com/).
+My name is Jeremy - or "Jezza" 🇦🇺, and I currently work at [Leonardo.ai](https://leonardo.ai/) as a Senior Web Engineer where I help maintain the web platform, working alongside the API & AI teams.

+Loving both the full-stack development and the creative coding space (the "front of the front-end"), I used to freelance and contract to build bespoke websites with headless CMSs like Sanity or Builder.io, and e-commerce storefronts with Shopify.
+Some clients and companies I worked for include: [BigW](https://www.bigw.com.au), [Publicis](https://www.publicis.com.au/), [Nightjar](https://nightjar.co), [Thinkmill](https://www.thinkmill.com.au/), [ustwo](https://www.ustwo.com/), and Google.

 😍  I love working with...